liquibase/liquibase-travisci-example/README.md

 * script: - the docker run command we use to run liquibase against our changeset.

 ## testing
-Make a pull request against this repository with your desired operation, changeLogFile, database username, database password, and database jdbc url.
+Fork this repository and update with your desired operation, changeLogFile, database username, database password, and database jdbc url.